Non-stable K_1-functors of multiloop groups: of Laurent polynomials and power series over general rings

 \begin{exa} If $A$ is a field or a local ring, and $P$ is a minimal parabolic subgroup of $G$, then $\Phi_P$ is nothing but the relative root system of $G$ with respect to a maximal split subtorus in the sense of~\cite{BoTi} or, respectively,~\cite[Exp.
 XXVI \S 7]{SGA3}. \end{exa}

 We have also defined in~\cite{PS} irreducible components of systems of relative roots, the subsets of positive and negative relative roots, simple relative roots, and the height of a root.
-These definitions are very similar to the ones for usual abstract root systems, so we do not reproduce them here.
+These definitions are immediate analogs of the ones for usual abstract root systems, so we do not reproduce them here.

+Let $R$ be a commutative ring with 1.
 For any finitely generated projective $R$-module $V$, we denote by $W(V)$ the natural affine scheme over $R$ associated with $V$, see~\cite[Exp.
 I, \S 4.6]{SGA3}.
+Any morphism of $R$-schemes $\WW(V_1)\to\WW(V_2)$ is determined by an element $f\in\Sym^*(V_1^\vee)\otimes_R V_2$, where $\Sym^*$ denotes the symmetric algebra, and $V_1^\vee$ denotes the dual module of $V_1$.
+If $f\in\Sym^d(V_1^\vee)\otimes_R V_2$, we say that the corresponding morphism is homogeneous of degree $d$.
+By abuse of notation, we also write $f:V_1\to V_2$ and call it {\it a degree $d$ homogeneous polynomial map from $V_1$ to $V_2$}.
+In this context, one has